Austria stabbing latest: Boy, 14, dies after knife attack in leaves four wounded

 "I have been in the (Carinthian police) press service for 20 years and cannot recall such an act," Police spokesperson Rainer Dionisio told national broadcaster ORF.

-Police spokesperson Rainer Dionisio said a motive was not immediately known and that police were investigating the attacker's personal background.

-"We have to wait until we get secure information," he said, adding that a man “randomly attacked passers-by with a knife”.

-Teenager dead and four injured after ‘random’ knife attack in Villach, Austria
+Watch: Teenage boy dies and four injured in knife attack in Austria

 Governor says 'atrocity must be met with harsh consequences'